yonggqiii/it5100a-notes/src/typeclasses/sections/ad-hoc-polymorphism.md

 ls = [Rectangle(1, 2), House([Rectangle(3, 4)])]
 ```

-`ls` cannot be given a suitable type that is useful.
+based on what we know, `ls` cannot be given a suitable type that is useful.
 Great
-thing is, Python has support for Protocols that allow us to group
+thing is, Python has support for _protocols_ that allow us to group
 classes that adhere to a common interface (without the need for class
 extension):